 Current-limiting or Shunting Surge Protectors

 These use inductors or capacitors that exhibit low impedance during normal operation and high impedance when encountering overvoltage or overcurrent, thereby suppressing or shunting overvoltage or overcurrent to protect downstream equipment.
-The advantages of current-limiting or shunting surge protectors are that they do not affect normal operation; the disadvantage is small capacity, requiring them to be used in conjunction with other types of surge protectors.
+The advantages of current-limiting or shunting surge protectors are that they do not affect normal operation; the disadvantage is small capacity, requiring them to be used in conjunction with other types of surge protectors for sale.

 SPD supply is generally connected in parallel between the power line and the load.
 When overvoltage occurs on the power line, the power surge protector will divert or limit it, thereby protecting the load equipment.